Green Bay Packers

 Article continues below this ad

 The Green Bay Packers Foundation has been giving back to Wisconsin’s community since 1986, serving as a “vehicle to assure continued contributions to charity”.
-They come in with the mission to promote family values, competitive value of athletics, ensure the safety and education of children, and prevent cruelty to animals.
+They come in with the mission to promote family values, and the competitive value of athletics, ensure the safety and education of children and prevent cruelty to animals.

 Achievements and History